-Flood hazard areas, or flood plains which are subject to 100-year floods, comprise approximately 30 square miles of the City.
-These areas were mapped by the Federal Emergency Management Agency (FEMA), which deemed that approximately 15 square miles of the hazard areas were buildable.
+Flood hazard areas are mapped by the Federal Emergency Management Agency (FEMA), and detailed in the Floodplain Management Plan.
 The LHMP includes maps that detail FEMA flood zones and estimates of structures currently located within flood zones.
-To comply with the Flood Disaster Protection Act of 1973, which increased the insurance rates set forth in the National Flood Insurance Act of 1968 and required local floodplain regulations to have enforcement provisions, the City of Los Angeles first adopted the Flood Hazard Management Ordinance in 1980 (amended in 1988 by Ordinance 163,913; amended in 1998 by Ordinance 172,081 and then again in 2021 by Ordinance 182,952).
+To comply with the Flood Disaster Protection Act of 1973, which increased the insurance rates set forth in the National Flood Insurance Act of 1968 and required local floodplain regulations to have enforcement provisions, the City of Los Angeles first adopted the Floodplain Management Ordinance (originally named the Floodplain Management Specific Plan) in 1980 (amended in 1988 by Ordinance 163,913; amended in 1998 by Ordinance 172,081 and then again in 2021 by Ordinance 182,952).
 The ordinance establishes annexation procedures and permit review and mitigation procedures for issuance of development permits in areas prone to flooding, mud flow or coastal inundation.
 It also specifies the responsibilities of City agencies which process the permits.
-Mitigation measures include relocation of structures within a property, increased base elevation, addi- tional structural reinforcement, anchoring, and installation of protective barriers.
+Mitigation measures include relocation of structures within a property, increased base elevation, additional structural reinforcement, anchoring, and installation of protective barriers.
 A permit can be denied if mitigation is deemed insufficient to protect human life.
 Compliance with the National Flood Insurance Act makes the City eligible for FEMA funds and reduced federal flood insurance rates.
 Flood inundation areas generally are classified in the lowest density zoning categories.

 Ecological systems.
 Environmental considerations are an important part of flood control systems.
 As the Los Angeles flood control system neared completion and public demand for water supplies, recreation and beautification increased, Congress provided for multiple use of facilities.
 By the 1960s watershed protection, electrical power, recreation, agriculture and water storage were integral secondary uses of flood control systems and considerations in flood control systems planning.
 Paving of the Los Angeles River bottom, and City in general, reduced groundwater recharge.
-To compensate for the loss, water spreading grounds were established to replenish underground aguifers.
+To compensate for the loss, water spreading grounds were established to replenish underground aquifers.
 Three sections of the Los Angeles River have unpaved bottoms partially due to the existence of natural springs.
 These sections and dam basins provide natural habitats for wild animals and birds.
 The dam basins also provide land for recreation and agricultural uses.
 Sand bars, trees and heavy marsh growth provide protected habitats for water birds.
 Fish live in the river channel.
 Until 1984, the Los Angeles River channel, except for the unpaved sections, virtually was dry except during the rainy season.
 Upon completion of the San Fernando Valley Donald C. Tillman Wastewater Reclamation Plant (1984) a continuous flow of reclaimed water was sent down the channel creating a year round stream which has regenerated plant and animal life along the entire channel.
 Some hiking, equine and bicycle trails exist and are planned for expansion along the edges of some flood control channels.